TACTICAL EDGE DOCTRINE

 We do not predict the market.

-We do not outsmart the market.
+We do not fight the market.

 We align with it.